oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-to-use-save-save-and-close-on-a-webpage/rule.md

 ---

-When the user is creating or editing data on a webpage, there are 2 buttons and one link you need to provide.
+​​When the user is creating or editing data on a webpage, there are 2 buttons and one link you need to provide.

-These three options are:
+​These three options are:

 - Save (button) - Saves the data and allows the user to keep editing
 - Save and Close (button) - Saves the data and returns to the previous screen